 Rick Van Houten - Place 1 Active Police Officer

 Richard “Rick” W. Van Houten, Jr. began his term on the Board of Trustees of the Fort Worth Employees’ Retirement Fund in 2016, representing active Civil Service police officers.
-He is Vice Chair of the Board and currently serves on the Disability, Legislative and Personnel Committees.
+He is Vice Chair of the Board and currently serves on the Disability, Legislative, Personnel and Ad-Hoc (Governance) Committees.

 A Sergeant with the Fort Worth Police Department, Rick has been in law enforcement for 24 years.
 He holds a Master Peace Officer License through the Texas Commission on Law Enforcement (TCOLE) and is a certified TCOLE Instructor.